-Covadonga, part of the Cangas de Onis municipality is situated in the Picos National Park and is a great base to stay for adventures in the Picos mountains.
+Covadonga is part of the Cangas de Onis municipality and is in the Picos National Park.
+It’s a great base to stay for adventures in the Picos mountains.

 Roads in the Picos are windy and extremely narrow and even the smallest sounding of journeys will take a long time.
 Allow for this in your plans and enjoy the scenery stopping off for breaks every now and again as you travel through this stunning area of Spain.

 The Cable Car at Fuenté De costs 15.50 Euros for a return ticket.
-Once up the top there are a number of walking trails to take and even a hotel to stay in.
-The views out over the mountains are spectacular on a sunny day, but remember to pack a lightweight fleece to keep you warm should the winds pick up.
+At the top, there are walking trails and also a hotel.
+The views over the mountains are spectacular on a sunny day, but remember to pack a lightweight fleece and waterproofs just in case!